-This is still one of my favorite ideas from last year.
-Why try to make 24 or so small collages when one big one has much more impact?
+Earth Day projects are a great theme for a collaborative classroom collage.
+Why try to make 24 or so small works of art when one big one has much more impact?

 • Butcher paper, 3 ft or so